pau1m/fullstack-test/readme.md

 ### Comments on process

-Chose to use [this boilerplate](https://github.com/alexdevero/express-react-webapp-boilerplate) as base scaffolding and used my own past work to inform technical approach to server.
+Originally chose to use [this boilerplate](https://github.com/alexdevero/express-react-webapp-boilerplate) as base scaffolding and used my own past work to inform technical approach to server.

+Adapted from a task set by another company (requested features in TVC spec were very similar).

 Not designed for production use.
 Only intended for use in local environment.

-Tasks remaining to be completed listed in repo [issue queue](https://github.com/pau1m/fullstack-test/issues) (I went over time).
+Tasks remaining to be completed listed in repo [issue queue](https://github.com/pau1m/fullstack-test/issues)

-Ignored the user stories in terms of chunking commits (no branches / pull requests) and instead used (relatively) atomic commits - to give a fully realistic path of progress.
-In retrospect, might have been a bit over-the-top in terms of number of commits.

-Got hung up on a couple of stupid bugs.

-* Old version of React didn't allow modern functional components.
-Had to update React and Webpack and add additional package.
-* Set to only allow Patch but was actually using put.
-Mismatch between routes and accept header.
-* Using singular 'cake' in postman path (compounded by issue above)

 ### Screenshots